openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 For users without a serial port on the server side, you can use a USB to serial adapter.

 You don't need to have your whole house amplifier device directly connected to your openHAB server.
-Some newer versions of the amplifier have a built-in ethernet port that supports serial over IP.
+Some newer versions of the amplifier have a built-in Ethernet port that supports serial over IP.
 Or you can connect it for example to a Raspberry Pi and use [ser2net Linux tool](https://sourceforge.net/projects/ser2net/) to make the serial connection available on the LAN (serial over IP).

 ## Supported Things

-Monoprice 10761 & 39261 or Dayton Audio DAX66 Amplifiers use the `amplifier` id.
-Up to 18 zones with 3 linked amps, 6 source inputs.
+Monoprice 10761 & 39261 or Dayton Audio DAX66 Amplifiers use the `amplifier` thing id.
+Up to 18 zones with 3 linked amps and 6 source inputs are supported.
 Note: Compatible clones (including 4 zone versions) from McLELLAND, Factor, Soundavo, etc. should work as well.

 ***The following three thing types were implemented via available documentation only and have not been tested.
 Please open an issue for any bugs found when using these thing types.***

 Monoprice 31028 or OSD Audio PAM1270 70 Volt Amplifiers use the `monoprice70` id.
-Supports 6 zones per amp with 2 source inputs, not linkable.
+6 zones per amp (not linkable) and 2 source inputs are supported.

 Dayton Audio DAX88 Amplifiers use the `dax88` id.
-Supports 8 zones (2 un-amplified) per amp with 8 source inputs, not linkable.
+8 zones (2 un-amplified) per amp (not linkable) and 8 source inputs are supported.

 Xantech MRC88, MX88, MRAUDIO8X8 or CM8X8 Amplifiers use the `xantech` id.
-Up to 16 zones with 2 linked amps, 8 source inputs.
+Up to 16 zones with 2 linked amps and 8 source inputs are supported.
 Note: MRC44 amps do not support serial control.

 ## Discovery